 Hayne [8] eloquently describes additional assumptions and processes for estimating the parameters for the stochastic model expressed in (3.4) and (3.5), including R code in the appendix.
 As this can't be improved upon here, it is left to the reader to review the Hayne [8] paper for further details, but the focus will turn to the five different implementations of this general framework before moving on to various practical implementation issues.
 For anyone not familiar with R, the implementation of the process of estimating model parameters in R is replicated in Excel in the companion "Hayne MLE Models.xlsm" file.
-In Excel, the MLE estimates for the parameter vector $\theta$ are found using the Solver function.
-Note, however, that while the Solver algorithm in Excel should estimate parameters that are very close to those estimated in R, there can be differences and in some cases constraints may need to be added to the Excel Solver algorithm.
+Note, however, that while the Solver algorithm in Excel should estimate parameters which are very close to those estimated in R there can be differences and in some cases constraints may need to be added to the Excel Solver algorithm.